healeycodes/if-sad-send-cat/README.md

 If you're sad in front of your computer, this project will send a random cat to your phone.
 It was an evening project to glue together a few APIs.

-Hopefully this prototype can be used as inspiration for your fun ideas.
+Hopefully this prototype can be used as inspiration for your fun ideas!

 ## How?
 - It runs locally and captures your webcam through a browser